-Withdrawal from School
+Withdrawal from School:

-Students who withdraw from Healthcare Training Institute before the midpoint of the term (30 days) will be given a grade of WD (withdrawal) for the course.
-Withdrawal after the midpoint of the course will result in a grade of WP (withdrawal Passing) or a WU (withdrawal Unsatisfactory).
+Students who withdraw from Healthcare Training Institute before the midpoint of the term will be given a grade of WD (withdrawal) for the course.
+Withdrawal after the midpoint of the course will result in a grade of WF (withdrawal Failing) or a WU (withdrawal Unsatisfactory).
 To withdraw, a student must file the appropriate form with the Registrar.
 It is the student's responsibility to withdrawal officially from the school.
 Failure to withdrawal formally may result in failing grades, dismissal and additional financial obligations.